realpython/members/README.md

 #### Todo

 1. Admin should be able to view all chapters (current)
+1. Users should be able to view their profile
 1. Admin should be able to add new chapters
 1. Users should be able to hide/show the sidebar
 1. Users should be able to view lessons on the sidebar